BrandonSM/development-notes/javascript-react-native-redux.md

 }
 ````

-When we need to change what a component shows, call `this.setState()`
+When we need to change what a component shows, call `this.setState()`.

 `this.setState()` is automatically implemented via the `Component` class.
 The purpose of `this.setState()` is to update our component state and say "Hey, here's some new data, we need to re-render the component with the new data".